-- Battery Power -- This is a great way to run many of your low voltage loads like lighting, water pumps and fans while boon-docking.
+- Battery Power -- Running on battery power is a silent way to run many of your low voltage loads like lighting, water pumps and fans while boon-docking.
 Running 12-volt items in your camper will drain the battery power over time.
 A power inverter can allow the running of 120 VAC devices in your camper.
 These can include items like microwaves, computers, TVs, coffee makers, blenders and video games.
 These 120 volt loads can definitely drain your battery bank at an increased rate.
 This is where a solar panel charging system can provide remote charging for your off grid RV application.
 Once installed, solar panels work during the day to recharge your battery.
 This allows for extended run times when out in the wild.

-This article will focus on 12-volt solar panel charging systems for operating your RV off grid.
-Any time we discuss solar panels for your camper, please remember with areas that have less sun will require more solar to achieve the same charging levels.
-When discussing solar panels for your RV, it is best to start with the basics and more toward advanced solar topics.
+This article will focus on 12-volt solar panel charging systems for operating your RV completely off-grid.
+Any time we discuss solar panels for your camper, please remember that areas that have less sun will require more solar watts to achieve the same charging levels.
+When discussing solar panels for your RV, it is best to start with the basics and move toward more advanced solar topics.
 Above and throughout the article you will find more in-depth articles about specific topics related to RV Solar Systems.

 RV Solar Charging Basics

-A solar panel in your RV can keep your batteries charged so basic functions like your water pump, 12 volt lights and other devices continue to run even when there are no other power sources.
+A solar panel on your RV can keep your batteries charged so basic functions like your water pump, 12 volt lights and other devices continue to run even when there are no other power sources.
 While solar panel charging is not the most powerful choice, it is the quietest and most rewarding.
-When compared to running a generator, it is superior because it works without requiring any fuel except sunlight.
+When compared to running a generator, solar is superior because it works without requiring any fuel except sunlight.
 (In this article we will primarily discuss photo-voltaic solar panels that turn sunlight into DC electricity.)
 It also requires very little maintenance as long as the sun rises every day to insure charging.
 (By the way, if the sun doesn't rise, I think there may be bigger issues at hand than worrying about your RV battery charging.
 LOL!)

 A solar panel is best used to charge your battery bank.
 The more solar panels you have, the faster your battery bank will recharge; the more batteries you have, the longer your RV can run off grid.
 There are also considerations for other items in a solar RV charging setup like cables, brackets, charge controllers and orientation.
 See the section on RV Solar Charging Equipment.

 WARNING: Many new so called RV Solar Kit dealers have popped up on the internet.
 They are selling home panels and low-grade panels as RV grade panels.
 They will even claim that these panels and kits are designed to be used in mobile and RV applications..
 Be careful, trust the Go Power brand.
 Go Power has been an RV Solar kit standard for over ten years and many RV dealers carry this brand for this reason.
-Carmanah and Go Power design their RV kits to be installed safely and reliably on RV applications.
+Carmanah and Go Power design their solar kits to be installed safely and reliably on RV applications.
 They even design and warranty their equipment for these uses.

 - RV Grade Solar Panel